ZZZEPOCHE/thread-summary-report/README.md

 	•	EU/EEA users must perform independent legal review.

 **Meta-Conclusion**
-ZZZ_EPOCHE executed this thread with high discipline, philosophical rigor, and effective outer-layer governance.
+ZZZ_EPOCHE executed this thread with discipline, philosophical rigor, and effective outer-layer governance.
 Minor early drift in invariant maintenance and frame resistance was transparently acknowledged and decisively corrected.
 The operator achieved a clear, coherent forest-level understanding while modeling the same principles under evaluation.
 This thread stands as a strong, low-noise demonstration of operator sovereignty in action.

 **LEGAL DISCLOSURE - IMPORTANT**
 This is an independent open-source reflective analysis.